Manoharam (2019 film): Plot

 Manoharan, the protagonist of the story, is a talented and earnest artist.
 He hails from the lively town of Chittilamchery in Palakkad district, where no one takes his skill seriously.
 He earns a measly salary from painting walls and posters and consequently, on the day before his wedding, his fiancé elopes as she thinks Manu (as he is fondly called) does not provide any financial security.

 Manu later finds out that his ex-fiancé had eloped with Vijay, who is the cousin of his childhood rival, Rahul.
 When he gets to know that Rahul is planning to start a printing unit in their village, Manu decides to get back his own.
-With the support of his mother and friends Prabhu and Varghese ettan, Manu sets out to master the software needed for designing and open the first flex printing unit in his village before Rahul does.
+With the support of his mother and friends Prabhu and Varghese, Manu sets out to master the software needed for designing and open the first flex printing unit in his village before Rahul does.
 At the computer institute, Manu meets Sreeja, the newly appointed teacher who promises to teach him Photoshop.
 However, while Sreeja knows how to teach and use other advanced computer applications, Photoshop is uncharted territory for her.

 She takes advantage of Manu's naivety in using a computer and stalls teaching him Photoshop.
 He gets suspicious and confronts her, which leads her to resign from the institute.
 When Manu gets to know about her not knowing Photoshop, they reconcile and she takes up the job again.
 Just as they start learning the software with textbooks and videos online together, Rahul offers to teach Sreeja the software, much to Manu's annoyance.
 Realising his opportunity of gathering intel about Rahul's plans of opening the printing unit, he decides to join Sreeja in learning Photoshop from Rahul, where Manu and Sreeja slowly develop a fondness for each other.

 He simultaneously arranges for buying flex printing machines from Coimbatore, where he meets Ali bhai who promises to give him the machine at a cheap price.
 After thunder destroys the machines, Ali bhai flees which leads Manu to presume that he cheated him.
 He fears that he lost everything he invested in and that he would become the laughing stock of his village.
 He loads the machine onto his truck and gets it to his hometown despite it being unable to use.